 1. Plenty of Greenspace

-Although it’s the largest city in Texas, Houston isn’t a concrete jungle—it’s home to abundant greenspaces.
-Bayou City contains more than 50,000 acres of park space within the city limits, and it has undergone a greenspace transformation in recent years.
+Although it’s the largest city in Texas, Houston is no concrete jungle—it’s home to abundant greenspaces.
+Bayou City contains more than 50,000 acres of park space within the city limits, and it has even undergone a greenspace transformation in recent years.

 Houston has added new parks, cleaned up existing parks, and installed nature and biking trails throughout the city, giving retirees plentiful options for outdoor recreation and exercise.
 The Houston Parks and Recreation Department oversees 366 parks and more than 200 greenspaces, in addition to more than 125 miles of hiking and biking trails.